Cosmo-Tech/cosmotech-bonsai/samples/inventorymanagement/README.md

 Quantities travel throuhg two different kind of transports

+### Default simulator initial configuration

+The following parameter initial values are given for information about the simulator behavior.
+Note however that these variables are not all available for configuration from the inkling file (for those values, refer to 'Connection to Bonsai -> Simulator configuration' below).

+* Supplier:
+ * Capacity: infinite

 ### Processes scheduling and global Brain-Simulator behavior
 The global behavior of the simulator and the impact that a Bonsai's brain actions have on it during training depend both on the ordering of processes execution within the model and on the place of Bonsai's brain actions within that ordering.
 The following sequence summarizes this processes scheduling: